actionhero/www.actionherojs.com/tutorials/upgrade-path.md

 **Breaking Changes and How to Overcome Them:**

-- Pluggins
+- Plugins
   - `config/plugins.js` is removed.
 Delete yours.
   - Use the new binary command, `Actionhero link --name=NameOfPlugin` to link your plugins in the new method.
-  - Linking plugins will likley create new config files you may need to customize.
+  - Linking plugins will likely create new config files you may need to customize.
 - Locales
   - This release introduced Locales.
 You will need the new locale config file.
 The easiest way to upgrade your `config/i18n.js` is to take if from the [master branch](https://github.com/Actionhero/Actionhero/blob/master/config/i18n.js).
   - Ensure that `api.config.i18n.updateFiles` is `true` so that your locale files can be generated for the first time.